dc-js/dc.js/web/docs/api-latest.md

 chart.

 #### isOrdinal()
-Returns true if the chart is using ordinal xUnits ([dc.units.ordinal](dcunitsordinal)), or false otherwise.
-Most charts behave differently with ordinal data and use the result of this method to trigger the special case.
+Returns true if the chart is using ordinal xUnits ([dc.units.ordinal](#dcunitsordinal)), or false otherwise.
+Most charts behave differently with ordinal data and use the result of this method to trigger the appropriate logic.

 #### .xAxisLabel([labelText, [, padding]])
 Set or get the x axis label.
 If setting the label, you may optionally include additional padding to